-The Coronavirus (COVID-19) pandemic is causing a global economic crisis, which in turn affects the same population that is at higher risk of obesity.
+The Coronavirus (COVID-19) pandemic is causing a global economic crisis, which affects the same population at a higher risk of obesity.
 For example, African Americans are at higher death risk because of their existing medical issues, inadequate access to health care (testing), unstable work environments, and being in the frontline as essential workers.

 Gyms, group weight loss programs, and health clubs are closed.

-The measures introduced in some countries to stay home and lockdowns will have an impact on mobility and enforced physical inactivity.
+The measures introduced in some countries to stay home and lockdowns will impact mobility and enforced physical inactivity.